 Oleg Korneitchouk, Director of Digital Marketing, SmartSites

-I like to play around with the countless domain name generators.
-These make it easy to mix and match your keywords, add common internet prefixes/suffixes and see which domains are still available.
-After you have a list of 3-5 solid domains and ask others which they like best.
+I like to play around with the countless domain name generators that are available online.
+These make it easy to mix and match your keywords, add common internet prefixes/suffixes, and see which domains are still available.
+After you have a list of 3-5 solid domains, ask others which they like best.